i18next/i18next-gitbook/misc/json-format.md

 }
 ```

-This are the defaults.
+These are the defaults.
 Nesting and Interpolation formats are configurable.

 To learn more about the features check the documentation: